Alexander Sturgis: Early life

 Sturgis was born on 6 November 1963 in London, England.
 He was educated at Marlborough College, a private school in Marlborough, Wiltshire.
 He studied history at University College, University of Oxford from 1982 to 1985.
-He graduated Bachelor of Arts (BA), which was later promoted to Master of Arts (MA).
-He then undertook post-graduate study in art history at the Courtauld Institute of Art in London.
-He completed his Doctor of Philosophy (PhD) in 1990.
+He graduated with a Bachelor of Arts (BA) degree, which was later promoted to a Master of Arts (Oxford, Cambridge, and Dublin) (MA Oxon) degree.
+He undertook post-graduate study in art history at the Courtauld Institute of Art in London. and completed his Doctor of Philosophy (PhD) degree in 1990.

 Career

-Sturgis worked at the National Gallery, an art museum in London, from 1991 to 2005.
-Beginning his career in the education department, he later served as exhibitions and programmes curator for six years, from 1999 to 2005.
+Sturgis worked at the National Gallery, London, from 1991 to 2005.
+Beginning in the education department, he later served as exhibitions and programmes curator from 1999 to 2005.
 In 2005, he was appointed Director of the Holburne Museum in Bath.
 During his time at Holburne, he oversaw a renovation of the museum that included a £13 million extension.

-He moved to the City of Oxford for the beginning of the 2014/15 academic year to take up the appointment of Director of the University of Oxford's Ashmolean Museum on 1 October 2014.
+From the 2014/2015 academic year he was appointed Director of the University of Oxford's Ashmolean Museum on 1 October 2014.
 He is also a Supernumerary Fellow of Worcester College, Oxford.

 His publications include Rebels and Martyrs: The Image of the Artist in the Nineteenth Century (2006) and Presence: Sculpture and the Portrait (2012).

 Personal life

-In his spare time, Sturgis is a magician under the name The Great Xa and once appeared on 1990s British TV programme The Word appearing to swallow sharp razor blades.
+In his spare time, Sturgis is a magician under the name The Great Xa and appeared on 1990s British TV programme The Word appearing to swallow sharp razor blades.